Hawk Species at Hawk Mountain

 which includes 224 species of hawks, eagles, vultures, harriers, and

 - There are 16 sub-species of Red-tailed Hawks in North America.

-- Red-tailed Hawks often hunt along Interstate Highways, and are sometimes called roadside hawks.
+- Often hunt along Interstate Highways, and are sometimes called roadside hawks.

-- Red-tailed Hawks are the largest buteos in eastern North America.
+- Are the largest buteos in eastern North America.

-- Red-tailed Hawks sometimes specialize in stealing prey from other raptors.
+- Sometimes specialize in stealing prey from other raptors.

-- Red-tailed Hawks are usually monogamous and sometimes mate for life.
+- Are usually monogamous and sometimes mate for life.

 - Because of forest loss, Red-tailed Hawks have largely replaced Red-shouldered Hawks in many parts of eastern North America.

 morph Red-tailed Hawks, which occur mainly in western North America,